tobyab/tobyab/about.md

 The main languages I use are; JavaScript, HTML, CSS, Go, Postgresql and Python.
 I also use MacOS, Windows and occasionally Linux.

-By the way!
-My pronouns are they/them!
+By the way, my pronouns are she/they!

 Just as a heads up, a lot of my repositories are private.
 But, if you do want to access the code, you can contact me with my email, toby@tobyb.xyz!